 Provider shall ensure that eligible private school educators have an opportunity to participate in Title IIA, IVA activities.
-Title IIA, Title IIIA and IVA services must be secular, neutral, and non-ideological.
+Title IA, Title IIA, Title IIIA, and IVA services must be secular, neutral, and non-ideological.

 The Provider shall use the amount allocated for parent and family engagement under the contract (an amount to be specified by MPS each year for each school) to carry out family engagement activities, including family literacy and parenting skills; and use the professional development funds allocated to provide professional development activities on the strategies implemented in the Title room, (an amount to be specified by MPS each year for each school).
-The Provider shall plan and order light snacks for family engagement (FE) activities based on past history of the number of parents that attended family engagement activities at each individual school.
-Provider shall send out RSVP's to families prior to any parent and family engagement activities.
+The Provider shall plan and order light snacks for family engagement (FE) activities based on past history of the number of parents that attended family engagement activities.
 RSVP's must be submitted with the monthly invoice.
-Unreasonable purchases of materials, food, and presenters will not be reimbursed if not aligned to past history of parent attendance at family engagement events and the RSVP's submitted.
-Title I funds should not be used to purchase food for non-public personnel, Title I staff or students.
-The purchase of light snacks for family engagement activities is allowable as long as there is a connection to a programmatic purpose, the activity is a least two hours in length, runs over the dinner hour and the cost is reasonable.
+Unreasonable purchases of materials, food, and presenters will not be reimbursed if not aligned to past history of parent attendance at family engagement events and the RSVPs submitted.
+Title IA funds should not be used to purchase food for non-public personnel, Title IA staff or students.
+The purchase of light snacks for family engagement activities is allowable if there is a connection to a programmatic academic purpose, the activity is at least two hours in length, runs over a normal meal time and the cost is reasonable.